A LOT ABOUT MY FAMILY 👨👦👩👧 + 👶

 Walking through this life-changing experience unexpectedly prepares them for another life-change to come the following year.
 Mike and Kirsten pray on the beach for new opportunities, and weeks later find themselves in a transition with Mike’s work that leads him to do the thing God seems to have wanted for awhile: quit his job at the church he loves and search for a new one.
 At first, the requirement Mike and Kirsten place on this change is that they absolutely CANNOT leave their beloved beach town.
 The beach is their sacred place.
 But God has other plans, of course, and Mike lands a position at an awesome church called Victory Church – one that he didn’t even know about until he started his job search.
 The church is located near Atlanta, Georgia: the one place to which Kirsten always told Mike she would never, ever go.

 And God provides.

-It’s a whole new adventure: they now reside near Atlanta, and God shows up in the hard and lonely places and reveals more clearly what it looks like when He says He will do a new thing and bring streams in the desert.
+It was a whole new adventure where they resided near Atlanta, and God showed up in the hard and lonely places and revealed more clearly what it looks like when He says He will do a new thing and bring streams in the desert.
 They have seen God bring all kinds of new to them: new opportunities, new friends, new experiences.
 And in all of it, they find themselves learning how to real life.